ftheberge/agc/intro/agc_intro.md

 # Step 5 - AGC

 Indeed there is!
 Gain curves are not used as much as ROC or precision-recall curves, but for the scenario we have here, they are a perfect choice.
-With gain curves, we replace the false positive rate in x-axis of ROC with the number of top-scoring points considered, so when we look at top-$k$, the x-axis is $k/N$, where $N$ is the total number of points, and the y-axis is the true positive rate.
+With gain curves, we replace the false positive rate in x-axis of ROC with the number of top-scoring points considered, so when we look at top-k, the x-axis is k/N, where N is the total number of points, and the y-axis is the true positive rate.
-Below we draw the gain curve for algorithm 3 (shown in red); the black line is expected results under random ranking and the blue line is the best possible curve.
+Below we draw the gain curve for algorithm 3 (shown in red); the black line is the expected results under random ranking and the blue line is the best possible curve.

 In the next cell, we compute the AGC (area under the gain curves) for the 3 algorithms, which show similar results to the AUC.